 You see, over time, the lies and warnings we’re told about ourselves stick.
-Imagine the little cartoon devil on your shoulder whispering in your ear and repeating these negative self-beliefs.
-Eventually these thoughts even become habitual.
+Imagine the little cartoon devil on your shoulder whispering in your ear and repeating these mistaken beliefs.
+Eventually, these thoughts even become habitual.

-We may be hyper-self-conscious because we were constantly asked, “what will the neighbors think?”
+We may be hyper-self-conscious because we were constantly asked, “what will the others think?”